 Frequently, people assume that political science is primarily about elections and policy debates, particularly in the United States.
 While American politics and policy on the local, state, and national levels are certainly important topics, the field is actually much broader.
-If you are interested in learning about why some countries are successful democracies, while others aren’t, why nationalism can be so destructive in some settings and a positive force in others, how leaders construct crises and use them for political goals, why conflict emerges and how building peace is complex but possible, or probing the ideas of great political philosophers, then political science may be the major for you.
-You can take courses on the many facets of American politics, the politics of different countries around the world, the ways in which collectivities such as ethnicities, countries, international organizations, and terrorist groups interact, and the nature of politics according to important thinkers.
+If you are interested in learning about how race, gender and ethnicity affect opportunities and political outcomes in the United States and around the world, how the law can be used to bring about social change, how the ideas of the founders and later 19th and 20th century thinkers resonate through American political debates today, why some countries are successful democracies while others aren’t, why nationalism can be so destructive in some settings and a positive force in others, what the politics are like in other parts of the world, how the global political economy operates, what the causes and consequences of migration are, why conflict emerges and how building peace is complex but possible, or probing the ideas of great political philosophers, then political science may be the major for you.
+You can take courses on the many facets of American politics and the law, the politics of different countries around the world, the ways in which collectivities such as ethnicities, countries, international organizations, and terrorist groups interact, and the nature of politics according to important thinkers.

-Do you like to read the newspaper, watch the Sunday morning talk shows, or have favorite Internet sources of information?
+Do you like to read the newspaper, watch the Sunday morning talk shows, or have favorite internet sources of information?
 Do you like to talk about what is going on in your hometown, the nation, and/or the world?
-Political science majors typically have a fascination with current events and want to learn more about both what is happening and why.
-Majors like to read, research, analyze, and write about contemporary issues, exploring their roots, explaining their origins, and considering their implications
+Political Science majors typically have a fascination with current events and want to learn more about both what is happening and why.
+Majors tend like to read, research, analyze, and write about contemporary issues, exploring their roots, explaining their origins, and considering their implications

-Political science is an excellent liberal arts major that will help you develop your reading, writing, research, presentation, and analytic skills and, as such, is a great place for students considering law school or careers in government, communications, journalism, the non-profit sector, or the corporate world.
-To help students develop their interests and enhance their chances of finding a rewarding job, SJU’s political science department encourages students to become involved in internships in the greater Philadelphia region (for course credit) or at the Washington Center (www.twc.edu) (for a semester’s worth of credit).
-We also promote experiential learning, where students study abroad (some sites provide opportunities for international internships), take study tours, or participate in the Model European Union program.
+Political science is an excellent liberal arts major that will help you develop your reading, writing, research, presentation, and analytic skills and, as such, is a great place for students considering law school or careers in government, the non-profit sector, or the corporate world.
+To help students develop their interests and enhance their chances of finding a rewarding job, SJU’s political science department encourages students to become involved in internships in the greater Philadelphia region (for course credit) or at the Washington Center (www.twc.org) (for a semester’s worth of credit).
+We also promote experiential learning, where students study abroad (some sites provide opportunities for international internships), take study tours, or participate in specially-designed courses.
 Our majors become corporate executives, teachers, government employees, attorneys, policy specialists, and advocates in non-profits.
-You can go any where you want with a political science degree, hard work in developing your skills, and determination.
-See our recommended courses for business savvy political science majors.
+You can go anywhere you want with a political science degree, hard work in developing your skills, and determination!

 A minor in Political Science is a great choice for students who are interested in the world around them.
-In addition to learning about U.S. or world politics, minors can take advantage of the many experiential learning activities (local internships, Washington Center, summer study tours, study abroad) that Political Science offers.
+In addition to learning about U.S. or world politics, minors can take advantage of the many experiential learning activities (local internships, Washington Center, summer study tours, study abroad) that political science offers.
 The minor also helps students sharpen and broaden their reading, research, presentation, writing, and analytic skills.
-A minor in International Relations allows students to combine courses in Political Science, Modern History and International Economics.
-The Justice & Ethics and the Law minor emphasizes the ethics, corporate, social and political structures that underline the law.

-Political science faculty want to make the educational experiences of their students first-rate.
+Political Science faculty want to make the educational experiences of their students first-rate.
 Students are encouraged to consult their teachers frequently and freely.
 As academic advisors, over the course of a student’s SJU career, faculty spend multiple hours discussing course selection, career development, and other issues with their advisees.
-Not surprisingly, given the high quality of their advising, several faculty in the department have been rewarded for their outstanding efforts in advising.
+They also help in planning the Networking Night with alumni and help link students to alumni.
+Not surprisingly, given the high quality of their advising, several faculty in the department have been rewarded for their outstanding efforts.